Explore

 Since it’s an Exterminate mission, you can also run through the stage by yourself fairly quickly.
 Be sure to scour every inch of the map for containers and clear the map of enemies if you want to farm efficiently.

-The third mission in that path, Taranis, takes a bit longer to complete but spawns tons of enemies that each have the potential to drop Control Modules.
+The third mission in that path, Taranis, takes a bit longer to complete but spawns tons of enemies that each has the potential to drop Control Modules.
 Control Modules drop in packs of 1-3; just a few runs through Taranis will earn you a decent pot of Control Modules that you can use to craft weapons and equipment.

 It’s worth coming back to this spot when you’re a bit stronger as you’ll be able to power through the waves of enemies much more quickly, farming Control Modules at a much faster rate.